cloudflare/cloudflare-docs/products/stream/src/content/faq/index.md

 If the frame rate is variable we will drop frames (e.g. if there are more than 1 frames within 1/30 seconds, we will drop the extra frames within that period).

-### What browsers does stream work on?
+### What browsers does Stream work on?

-The Stream player can be successfully embedded on the following platforms:
+You can embed the Stream player on the following platforms:

 <TableWrap>